rssr-org/RSSR/README.md

 </div>

 # RSSR Boilerplate
+"We are no better than no one, We are not in competition with anyone, We want to be the best version of ourselves."

 welcome to RSSR.
 Being here is a sign of your professionalism.

 RSSR is a SSR boilerplate for React js and contian: